Private Equity

 2. Financial Due Diligence

-3. Commercial and Operational Due Diligence
+3. Operational Due Diligence and Commercial Due Diligence

 4. Technology and IT Due Diligence